 Do you find yourself frequently asked to do things your peers are not, like staying late at work or completing extensive projects?
 Do you feel like you can’t say no to these requests because you said yes a few times, and now you don’t know how to say no without looking uncooperative?
 Especially when you start a new job, it’s vital to be conscious of the professional expectations you invite and that you’re clear about your boundaries.
 Otherwise, you’ll feel burdened and put upon until one day you snap.

 More people are working remotely today than ever before, and that has created more grey areas in work life and home life boundaries.
 If you are working from home, try to make sure work doesn’t bleed over into your home time.
 Having a designated workspace, shut down at appropriate times, and just because you can see your laptop, doesn’t mean you have to check it!

 7) Not taking risks

 If you can avoid these career mistakes, you’ll already be ahead of much of your competition and well on your way to success.
-If you could use a little extra coaching, give us a call and we’ll help you figure out how to optimize your career choices and get you your dream job!
+If you could use a little extra coaching, give us a call, and we’ll help you figure out how to optimize your career choices and get your dream job!

 Legacy MedSearch has more than 35 years of combined experience recruiting in the medical device industry.
 We pride ourselves on our professionalism and ability to communicate quickly and honestly with all parties in the hiring process.
 Our clients include both blue-chip companies and innovative startups within the MedTech space.
 Over the past 17 years, we have built one of the strongest networks of device professionals ranging from sales, marketing, research & , quality & regulatory, project management, field service, and clinical affairs.

 We offer a variety of different solutions for hiring managers depending on the scope and scale of each individual search.
 We craft a personalized solution for each client and position with a focus on attracting the best possible talent in the shortest possible time frame.